ramontayag/relectrum/README.md

 This has been developed on Ubuntu with Electrum 1.9.8.

+Copy `spec/config.yml.sample` to `spec/config.yml` and fill in the details.

 1. Fork it ( https://github.com/ramontayag/relectrum/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)